ehoover1/fantasy_football_calc/README.md

 More detail and justification can be found in the comments included in the .py file.

-And, for those wondering, I won first place in the league that year.
+And for all it's worth, I did end up winning first place in the league that year!